fjollberg/blog-cas-performance-with-jmeter/README.md

 This files are copies of files that we actually use, but modified for a more generic CAS configuration.
-They should work, but I've not verified that they do after these modifications.
+They should work, but I've not verified that they still do after these modifications.
+You will likely want to tweak everything to your taste anyway.

 ## Files ##